oschrenk/notes/sbt.md

 	sbt
 	> eclipse

-Finally in Eclipse use the Import Wizard to import Existing Projects into Workspace
+Finally in Eclipse use the Import Wizard to import Existing Projects into Workspacest

 ## Sources ##